 Bicycles are the transport of choice for many in Amsterdam, cycle easily from Central Station it only takes 5 minutes to reach this part of the Amsterdam centre.

 There is plenty of bicycle parking available in front of and near The National Maritime Museum.
+Plan your cycling route at the website of ANWB.

 The museum is also easy to get to on what we call the Stromma.
 This is boat public transport that stops right in front of the museum jetty (Maritime Museum/ Artis Zoo).